-The aim of the group project part of the lab, which also extends over the next four lab sessions, is to design, develop and test the distributed lift controller software for a set of four adjacent lifts all servicing the same floors in the same building.
-The distributed software platform to be used is CORBA.
+The aim of the group project part of the lab, which extends over the next seven lab sessions, is to design, develop and test a distributed lift controller software system for a set of four adjacent lifts all servicing the same floors in the same building.
+The distributed software infrastructure to be used is CORBA.
 The programming language to be used is Java, and you are required to implement a multi-threaded solution.
-The actual software development process to be used is flexible, but you are encouraged to use UML as much as possible to document your software.
+The software development process to be used is COMET and you should use UML as much as possible to document your software.
 You also need to give particular attention to how you are going to control and test your system.
-For example, you will need a supervisory interface on the server to initiate and monitor operation of the system.
+For example, you will need a supervisory interface on the server to initiate and monitor operation of the system (which you can envisage as operating in the plant control room of the lift system).

 Since this laboratory is not about interfacing to the lift hardware, you are given an Application Programming Interface (or API) to the lift hardware that does this job for you.
 As a simple start, you are also given the first step in a UML model and the associated Java code.
 This first step just initializes the lift interface and drives the lift to floor 0 ready for normal operation.
-The simple use case is written from the perspective of the lift maintainer who has to update the software and manually restart the multiple lift system individually (and the setup is identical for all lifts in the set).
-Your job is to provide the lift system controller software for the lift maintainer to install.
+The simple use case is written from the perspective of the lift system supervisor who has to update the software and manually restart the multiple lift system individually (and the setup is identical for all lifts in the set).
+Your job is to provide the lift system controller software for the lift system supervisor to install.
+The supervisor also has to be able to monitor the status of the lift system and control it from a mobile PDA with wireless (your choice of WiFi and Bluetooth) that she uses when walking around various parts of the building.
+It should show a mimic panel of the status of the lift system with same manual overrides to stop and restart it.
+This can be a very similar interface in functionality to the lift system server.